Controlling qubit-oscillator systems using linear parameter sweeps: Conclusion

 \section{Conclusion}

 We have investigated the dynamics and in particular the final states of qubit-oscillator systems following a finite-duration quench in which one of the system parameters is swept between two values that correspond to qualitatively different states of the system.
+We obtained a number of results, some of which add theoretical insight to our understanding of quenched quantum system dynamics, and some of which are relevant to possible experimental realizations for practical applications.
+In our analysis, we paid special attention to the possibility of using parameter sweeps to generate states of interest for quantum information processing tasks.

 In one case we investigated a sweep from the normal to the superradiant phase or vice versa.
 As expected, we found that excitations are created as a result of the quench between the two different phases.
+While the presence or absence of a sharp phase transition did not manifest itself in the final state probabilities, it led to qualitative differences in the dynamics of the quenched system.
+These results improve our understanding of quantum quenches through a phase transition point, especially as they relate to a rather unusual phase transition.

 In another case we investigated an LZ sweep of a qubit coupled to an oscillator.
 In this case we found a variety of behaviours depending on the relation between the system parameters, including a case of extreme sensitivity in the final state to the sweep rate.
-In our analysis of the system evolution, we paid special attention to the possibility of using the parameter sweep to generate states of interest for quantum information processing tasks.
-From this point of view, a particularly interesting result is the ability to almost deterministically prepare states with a specific number of quanta in the oscillator.
+From the point of view of quantum state preparation, a particularly interesting result that we found is the ability to almost deterministically prepare states with a specific number of excitation quanta in the oscillator.
 Although the peaks are narrow, requiring a fine tuning of the sweep rate, this protocol has the advantage of being robust against static fluctuations that shift the initial and final values of the qubit bias.

 Our analysis also sheds light on the topic of excitation creation in a harmonic oscillator via an LZ sweep in a coupled qubit, which has not been investigated in the literature.
 We analyzed the predictions of a theoretical formula based on the assumption of independent LZ transitions and established the regime of validity of the theoretical formula.